- Chart

 Disclaimers:

-The data and analysis provided are for informational purposes only and should not be considered financial advice.
-Investment decisions should be based on individual circumstances and consultation with a qualified financial advisor.
+The data and analysis provided are for informational purposes only and should not be considered investment advice.
+Past performance is not indicative of future results.
+Investment decisions should be made based on individual circumstances and consultation with a qualified financial advisor.

 AI Summarization is directionally correct and might not be accurate.